GC4NC: A Benchmark Framework for Graph Condensation on Node Classification with New Insights: Appendix

 \subsection{Performance and Scalability}

-Table~\ref{tab:main_full1} and~\ref{tab:main_full2} provide the complete average accuracy with the standard deviation of 10 runs results.
+Table~\ref{tab:main_full} provides the complete average accuracy with the standard deviation of 10 runs results.
+GDEM's results are included here but not in main content due to its reproducibility challenges on larger datasets.
 We also append two coreset selection baselines first introduced by~\citet{cao2024graphskeleton}: \textbf{Cent-D} selects nodes based on their degree, prioritizing those with the highest connectivity. \textbf{Cent-P}~\cite{langville2004deeper} selects nodes with high PageRank~\cite{page1998pagerank} values, prioritizing those that are more central and influential in the graph structure.

-Figure~\ref{fig:performance_vs_time_cora}, Figure~\ref{fig:performance_vs_time_arxiv} and Figure~\ref{fig:performance_vs_time_reddit} illustrate the scalability of structure-free and structure-based GC methods across three datasets.
-The number of epochs is a hyperparameter for each method.
-To ensure a fair comparison, we also record the epoch time for each method. \textbf{First}, structure-free GC methods are more efficient than structure-based ones, as they generally require less epoch time. \textbf{Second}, different hyperparameter settings result in varying time costs across datasets.
-For instance, GEOM employs soft labels to train GNNs on Cora, which significantly increases the time cost. \textbf{Third}, as the reduction rate increases, the performance and time costs do not necessarily rise.
+We also explore the potential of one traditional sparsification method called \textbf{TSpanner}~\cite{liestman1993additivetspanner} which only reduces the number of edges and preserves the shortest distance property.
+Note that due to the reproducibility challenges of GDEM on larger datasets in our experiments, we have focused on its performance with the three small datasets and have not included it in the main content.